 Get Silly With Your Seating Chart

-Give Your Pet an Entrance to Remember
+Give Your Pet a Grand Entrance

 Including your pet on your wedding day?
 We can’t think of anything sweeter.
 Instead of throwing a tie or bow on them, give them their own flower crown or wreath to match your décor—florals for the girls and greenery for the boys.